openethereum/openethereum.github.io/Secret-Store-Configuration.md

 - processing the requests could take some time (up to 10 blocks for [Document Key shadow retrieval](#document-key-shadow-retrieval-service-contract) requests and 4-5 blocks for all other requests).
 It could be even more when key server misses the request (because of synchronization).
 As a rule of thumb - if your request wasn't processed for >100 blocks, then something is definitely wrong;
 - you are not the only user of this Secret Store, so expect keys with IDs like '0x0000000000000000000000000000000000000000000000000000000000000001' to be occupied and some requests to fail because of this.

-If you experience any problem with the service contracts on Kovan, please report it on our [Riot Parity Support Channel](https://riot.im/app/#/room/#support:matrix.parity.io).
+If you experience any problem with the service contracts on Kovan, please report it on our [Discord Support Channel](https://discord.io/openethereum).